IDASH Rules & Criteria

 Hereditary Cobalamin Malabsorbtion – DNA test results.

-Hernia (breeder may submit) – Dog must be at least three months of age and have an umbilical (belly button) hernia and Veterinary Verification Form or Owner Verification Form.
+Hernia – Dog must be at least three months of age and have an umbilical (belly button) hernia and Veterinary Verification Form or Owner Verification Form.

 Idiopathic Thrombocytopenic Purpura – Veterinary Verification Form

 Immune Mediated Hemolytic Anemia – Veterinary Verification Form

 Inflammatory bowel disease – Veterinary Verification Form for IBD and a biopsy result indicating IBD